-During calendar year 2011 repairs of a near-breach on the north side of the wall, replacement of missing breakwater stone and grouting of voids threatening to undermine the stability of the breakwater where the lighthouse is located were successfully completed.
+During calendar year 2011, repairs of a near-breach on the north side of the wall, replacement of missing breakwater stone and grouting of voids threatening to undermine the stability of the breakwater where the lighthouse is located were successfully completed.
 All of this work has experienced significant deterioration and damage by Hurricane Jose that occurred in September 2017.

-Summa rized Fed eral Financial Data (\$000) FY 14 Allocation 0 Impacted by Low Use Navigation budget cuts FY 15 Allocation 0 Impacted by Low Use Navigation budget cuts FY 16 Allocation 0 Impacted by Low Use Navigation budget cuts FY 17 Allocation 45 Impacted by Low Use Navigation budget cuts FY 18 Budget 0 Impacted by Low Use Navigation budget cuts FY 18 Allocation TBD Impacted by Low Use Navigation budget cuts FY 19 Budget 0 Impacted by Low Use Navigation budget cuts
+Summarized Federal Financial Data (\$000) FY 15 Allocation 0 Impacted by Low Use Navigation budget cuts FY 16 Allocation 0 Impacted by Low Use Navigation budget cuts FY 17 Allocation 45 Impacted by Low Use Navigation budget cuts FY 18 Allocation 0 Impacted by Low Use Navigation budget cuts FY 19 Allocation 0 Impacted by Low Use Navigation budget cuts FY 20 Budget 0 Impacted by Low Use Navigation budget cuts